iptomar/projectary-tests/Documentation/index.md

 To install every component you just need NodeJS.
 Run `npm install` and everything should be installed after a few minutes.

+## Setup and Dependencies

+**Database**
+* Dependencies: bash, mysql and mysqldump.
+* It uses a [mysql option file](https://dev.mysql.com/doc/refman/5.7/en/option-files.html), example [here](Database/.my.cnf).
+Name it `.my.cnf`, place it on the Database folder with read-only permissions (chmod or file permissions).

+**Protractor**
+* Dependencies: java and a desktop enviroment.
+* Protractor needs to have a selenium server so we automatically install the official standalone server (a .jar file) during installation.

 ## Run

 You need to run each component separately: